 }

-Note the [id] in the filename.
+Note the [id] in the directory structure.
 Next.js has a feature called dynamic routing that treats the id part of the URL as a variable.
 You can use this variable in your code by accessing req.query.id.

 Step 5: Build the frontend

-You’ve finished writing the server-side code that talks to Replicate.
-Now it’s time to create the frontend code that renders a form.
-When a user enters a prompt and submits the form, it posts the data to the server-side endpoint that you created in Step 4 to create the prediction with Replicate.
+You've finished writing the server-side code that talks to Replicate.
+Now it's time to create the frontend code that renders a form.
+When a user enters a prompt and submits the form, it posts the data to the server-side endpoint that you created in Step 4.
+The endpoint runs the model with Replicate and returns a prediction (an object representing a single model run).

-Your project already has a file called pages/index.js that renders the default “Welcome to Next.js” home route.
+Your project already has a file called app/page.js that renders the default "Welcome to Next.js" home route.
 Remove all the existing content in that file and replace it with the following code:

 import { useState } from "react";